dgpt/zge-oxygen/README.md

 15. Orbital- HSLA

 All sliders default to 50% to ensure a visible render on load.
 The nucleus jitters with audio rather than changing size, orbitals speed up with sound, and each element has independent sensitivity and color controls.
+Orbitals now use directional shading for a more three-dimensional look.